Skip to content

 Project API Documentation (Chinese)

-The international version of Alibaba Cloud does not provide the Gummy model, so non-Chinese users currently cannot use the default caption engine.
-I am trying to develop a new local caption engine to ensure that all users have access to a default caption engine.
+The international version of Alibaba Cloud services does not provide the Gummy model, so non-Chinese users currently cannot use the Gummy caption engine.

 ✨ Features